Will AI Replace Photographers?

 Key Displacement Risks

-- β AI image generation has largely replaced the generic stock photography market
+- β AI image generation has severely disrupted the stock photography market, reducing contributor earnings and stock library revenues

 AI Tools Driving Change